 Section 138314 says an IRA owner cannot invest his or her IRA assets in a corporation, partnership, trust, or estate in which he or she has a 10 percent or greater interest.
 That means your IRA can no longer hold an IRA-Owned LLC, sometimes called the “Checkbook IRA”.

 It means more than that.
 It also means if your IRA presently holds these assets, you have two years to remove them from your retirement account or your IRA ceases to be an IRA and becomes taxable to you.

 What Can You Do to Stop This?

 Make your voice heard.
 Contact your elected officials in the United States House of Representatives and Senate.
 Visit them, call them, send an email or a letter or even a fax.
 Tell your story!!
+If Congress only hears about rare exceptions like Peter Thiel they will continue forward with proposals that hurt the average IRA holder!
 Let your Representatives and Senators know how this proposal could impact you personally.

 Not sure how to contact your U.S. Congressional Representative?

 Not sure how to contact your U.S. Senators?